 The buyer chooses a solution.

-To put this another way – HubSpot generates more than two thirds of its leads without the marketing team even getting out of bed to write any new content.
-Extremely impressive.
+To put this another way, HubSpot generates more than two thirds of its leads without the marketing team even getting out of bed to write anything new.
+Impressive.

 How long will it take for inbound to produce results?

 The standard answer HubSpot gives is six to nine months.